PHorg Logo

 The Fairmont Hotel on Nob Hill which was then being

-operated under lease by the Palace Hotel Company.
+operated under lease by The Palace Hotel Company.

 Fairmont Hotel San Franciaco room key circa 1915